The Department of Physics

 As one of the fundamental natural sciences – if not THE fundamental natural science – physics investigates a fascinating abundance of phenomena on all time and length scales.

-In order to inform prospective students about what both studying physics and working as a physicist entail, the Department of Physics regularly organises the Autumn Physics Academy.
-Furthermore, workshops and seminars are offered at the MExLab ExperiMINTe students' laboratory, where school classes are welcome to enrol.
+In order to inform prospective students about what both studying physics and working as a physicist entail, the Department of Physics regularly organizes the Autumn Physics Academy.
+Furthermore, workshops and seminars are offered at the MExLab ExperiMINTe students’ laboratory, where school classes are welcome to enroll.
 In the MExLab Experimentum hands-on exhibition, pupils can gain insight into the various research activities in the Department of Physics.
-Besides a life-size tornado, other experiences include granular media, the nonlinear physics of oscillations, and exciting phenomena of structure formation, self- organisation, and chaos.
+Besides a life-size tornado, other experiences include granular media, the nonlinear physics of oscillations, and exciting phenomena of structure formation, self- organization, and chaos.
 Other exhibits on neutrino oscillations, seismic waves, and cosmic radiation likewise illustrate the breadth of research in the Department of Physics at the University of Münster.

 More information can be found in the department booklet.